mslga/image-builder-vmware/README.md

 * Written for GitLab CI
 * Internet connection is required for the GitLab Runner.
 If you want to use the GitLab Runner through a proxy, please see the information in the [image-builder book](https://image-builder.sigs.k8s.io/)
-* Please use your own CI_IMAGE (see file cicd/.gitlab-ci-template.yml)
+* Please use your own CI_IMAGE with [govc](https://github.com/vmware/govmomi/releases) pre-installed (see file cicd/.gitlab-ci-template.yml)

 ## CI/CD variables